 Temperature Control is Everything

 Dogs are temperature sensitive and you really need to understand the breed and comfort zone for your furry friend.
-Large breeds and double coat breeds can overheat easily and its critical to keep them cool.
+Large breeds and double coat breeds can overheat easily and it’s critical to keep them cool.
 This often means finding shade, limiting activity during the mid-day hours and camping near water where they can cool down.

 Short hair breeds can also struggle in cold environments.
 Utilize sweaters to warm their core and provide plenty of blankets for nesting when camping in cooler climates.
 Take advantage of your heater and air conditioning while driving to stabilize temperature after hiking and exploring outdoors as well.